Beside the Mountain

 Pumpkin puree will last in the fridge for about 5-7 days.
 Be sure to store opened pumpkin puree in a sealed container when keeping it in the fridge.
 Use your senses to look for any signs of spoilage, such as a bad smell or mold growth.

-If you have leftover pumpkin puree you can use it for other delicious pumpkin recipes.
-If you open a large can of pumpkin puree or pumpkin pie filling from the grocery store and don’t plan to use it right away, the best way to use a can of pumpkin purée over an extended period is to freeze it for later use, this reduces food waste.
+If you have leftover pumpkin puree, you can use it for other delicious pumpkin recipes.
+If you open a large can of pumpkin puree or pumpkin pie filling from the grocery store and don’t plan to use it right away, the best way to use a can of pumpkin purée over an extended period is to freeze it for later use.
+This reduces food waste.

 Can I freeze pumpkin puree?